 The University of Victoria is consistently ranked in the top tier of Canada’s research-intensive universities.
 UVic researchers lead Canada and the world in addressing some of the most complex fields of inquiry facing society.

-Our particular strengths include climate change, oceans, global change and sustainability.
-Our world-leading research programs include:
+Our particular strengths include oceans, climate change, global change and sustainability.
+Our notable research programs include:

 - The Pacific Institute for Climate Solutions (PICS) hosted by UVic builds on the strengths of BC’s four research-intensive universities to develop climate change solutions and lead the way to the development of sound public policy and informed effective solutions.